(Last updated: March 24, 2021)

-Offering security and convenience, gate intercom systems are a smart investment for any gated property.
+Offering security and convenience, gate intercom systems are a smart investment.
 But with so many options out there, how do you choose the right one?
 The right choice depends on your unique property and your priorities.
-Below, we’ve outlined what to consider when choosing a gate intercom system.
+In this guide, we outline what to consider when choosing a gate intercom system.

 This guide includes:

-- What to consider when choosing a gate intercom system
+- Nine things to consider when choosing a gate intercom system

 - What is the best gate intercom system